-The following discussion and analysis summarizes the significant factors affecting Ace Hardware Corporation's ("the Company's") consolidated operating results and financial condition during the three-year period ended January 2, 2021 (the Company's fiscal years 2020, 2019 and 2018).
-Fiscal year 2020 contains 53 weeks of operating results.
-Fiscal years 2019 and 2018 each contain 52 weeks of operating results.
-Unless otherwise noted, all references herein for the years 2020, 2019 and 2018 represent fiscal years ended January 2, 2021, December 28, 2019 and December 29, 2018, respectively.
+The following discussion and analysis summarizes the significant factors affecting Ace Hardware Corporation's ("the Company's") consolidated operating results and financial condition during the three-year period ended January 1, 2022 (the Company's fiscal years 2021, 2020 and 2019).
+Fiscal year 2021 contains 52 weeks of operating results, fiscal year 2020 contained 53 weeks of operating results, and fiscal year 2019 contained 52 weeks of operating results.
+Unless otherwise noted, all references herein for the years 2021, 2020 and 2019 represent fiscal years ended January 1, 2022, January 2, 2021 and December 28, 2019, respectively.
 This discussion and analysis should be read in conjunction with the consolidated financial statements and the related notes included in this annual report that have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP").